pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- We have not made use of the Compute Engine during our project.
-We would primarily use it for model training in combination with GPU support.
+We would primarily use it for continuous model training, perhaps even in combination with GPU support.
-For deploying the model we prefer the Cloud Run, as we do not need to manage the VMs ourself. ---
+For deploying the model we prefer to make use of Cloud Run, as we do not need to manage the VMs ourself, and it scaled automatically. ---

 ### Question 19